 Ryan Eddowes was born with Bilateral Congenital Talipes Equinovarus, also known as “Clubfoot”.
 A condition that affects the shape of the feet, ankles and legs, which causes him daily pain and discomfort, and means that he cannot stand or walk for prolonged periods.
 Growing up, he developed a passion for the natural world and knew that he wanted a career with animals.

-When he was only 13 years old he was told he had just 3 options due to the severity of his clubfeet: To do nothing and be wheelchair-bound; have another operation to try to correct it or to have his feet amputated and have prosthetic limbs.
+When he was only 13 years old he was told he had just 3 options due to the severity of his clubfeet: To do nothing and become a full-time wheelchair user; have another operation to try to correct it or to have his feet amputated and have prosthetic limbs.

 Following these options, Ryan was advised that a life working with animals would not be possible due to the amount of time spent on his feet.
 Despite this, Ryan went on to complete an animal management diploma in animal care and qualified as an animal carer.